1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How is Stage 4 lung adenocarcinoma treated?

-Treatment for Stage 4 lung adenocarcinoma may include chemotherapy, immunotherapy, targeted therapy, or a combination of these approaches.
+Management of Stage 4 stage lung adenocarcinoma can consist of chemotherapy, immunotherapy, targeted therapy, or any of the three.

 What is the life expectancy for pancreatic adenocarcinoma?